project-alice-assistant/HermesLedControl/README.md

 - Matrix Voice

 I don't have the budget to buy every other devices just to implement them.
 If you are a manufacturer, **I appreciate hardware donations :-)**, they will be used wisely in my voice assistant projects.
 And if you are a private person, I can implement your hardware with your help.
 For that contact me.
-We will work it out together, over Discord
+We will work it out together, over Discord.
+I still appreciate a beer every now and then, so feel free to refresh me: https://paypal.me/Psychokiller1888

 # Installation